Yours Is No Disgrace: Composition

-Howe has stated that his guitar solo on the song is one of his favorites because it was the first time he was able to overdub his parts in that manner.
-Tony Kaye was against the idea of using any kind of synthesizers out of studio, so during live gigs band didn't used Moog, and Jon Anderson was forced to handle Kaye's parts on the Dewtron "Mister Bassman" bass pedal synthesizer.
+Howe has stated that his guitar solo on the song is one of his favourites because it was the first time he was able to overdub his parts in that manner.
+"Yours is No Disgrace" was recorded section by section, which Howe believed was a more manageable approach than recording the entire song from start to finish.
+Tony Kaye was against the idea of using any kind of synthesizers out of the studio, so Jon Anderson handled Kaye's parts on the Dewtron "Mister Bassman" bass pedal synthesizer for live performances.
 According to Yes biographer Chris Welch, the vocals by Anderson and Squire "exude a sense of optimism as if all past battles are finally over and nothing can now stop the band's musical odyssey."